-In fact, we highly recommend Aurora Hostel as one of the safe hostels in Bogota.
+In fact, besides Hobu Hostel, we highly recommend Aurora Hostel as one of the safe hostels in Bogota.

-It’s located in a safe and quiet neighbourhood called Quinta Camacho.
+It’s located in a safe and quiet neighborhood called Quinta Camacho.
 It’s even okay to go out around here at night.

 Reception is also open 24 hours which means round the clock hostel security and no reason to worry.